-Terri: Now there’s a thing [laughs] because there are two stories to this.
+Terri: Now there's a thing [laughs] because there are two stories to this.
 Glenn Patterson said, “Colin Carberry and I have been talking about making a film from 1997.”
 One night I got a lot of boxes of records into Good Vibrations.
-I loved unpacking them because we didn’t get much for Christmas.
-I wouldn’t go home until they were all out.
-There was one night I was working late and I went round to the Crown Bar for a pint of Guinness and a Brandy and I met Glenn Patterson.
+I loved unpacking them because we didn't get much for Christmas.
+I wouldn't go home until they were all out.
+One night, I was working late, and I went round to the Crown Bar for a pint of Guinness and a Brandy, and I met Glenn Patterson.
 He asked me to come and join him.
 He had two guys up from RTE who were TV presenters.
-They started asking me about my life and what it was like growing up in the sixties and going through the Troubles and the hunger strikes and how I kept my sanity and I said: “what feckin’ sanity?”
-Glenn came into the shop three days later and said “I can’t get that conversation out if my head.
-I was thinking it would be a great film”.
+They started asking me about my life, and what it was like growing up in the sixties and going through the Troubles and the hunger strikes and how I kept my sanity and I said: “what feckin’ sanity?”
+Glenn came into the shop three days later and said: “I can't get that conversation out if my head.
+I thought it would be a great film”.

-I said, “Yeah Glenn right – now piss off!”
+I said, “Yeah Glenn right - now piss off!”
 Then he came back with a treatment and things started to get serious.
-There was two Dublin film companies, Temple Bar Films and Katy McGuinness, the sister of U2 manager Paul McGuinness, had a film company.
-They both offered us contacts and I said no because I’m very proud to be from Belfast – I’m very proud to be from Northern Ireland.
-We were fucking living in hell and a hundred miles down the road they were living in Heaven and we had nothing.
+There were two Dublin film companies, Temple Bar Films and Katy McGuinness, the U2 manager Paul McGuinness's sister, had a film company.
+They both offered us contacts, and I said no because I'm very proud to be from Belfast - I'm very proud to be from Northern Ireland.
+We were fucking living in hell, and a hundred miles down the road they were living in Heaven, and we had nothing.

 Do you think the film is a fair representation of your life?